John Longmire: Early years

 Longmire was born in Corowa, New South Wales.
-He took up Australian rules as a child and first came into notice when he won the 1984 Thirds goal kicking award in the Coreen & District Football League with Corowa-Rutherglen.
-In his first season of senior football career with Corowa-Rutherglen in New South Wales, he nearly won the Ovens & Murray Football League's leading goalkicker title in 1987 as a 16-year-old, kicking 82 goals.
+He took up Australian rules as a child and first came into notice when he won the 1984 Thirds goal kicking award in the Coreen & District Football League with Rutherglen.
+He later moved to the Corowa-Rutherglen club, and in his first season of senior football career in New South Wales, he nearly won the Ovens & Murray Football League's leading goalkicker title in 1987 as a 16-year-old, kicking 82 goals.
 His ability and size quickly attracted the interest of the North Melbourne VFL club's talent scouts.

 Longmire's grandfather is former Fitzroy Football Club player Keith Williams.
 His uncle, Robert Longmire, is a former Collingwood Football Club player.
 Walter Longmire (John Longmire’s great grandfather) represented New South Wales v South Australia at the MCG in 1927.